dp30-sub/SEMESTRAL-BREAKDOWN/README.md

 ## 🏁 Game Ending

 The game ends when:<br>
-  -The semester reaches its final day OR<br>
+  - The semester reaches its final day OR<br>
-  -You hit a game-over condition (0 energy, 0 money, 100 stress, etc.)<br>
+  - You hit a game-over condition (0 energy, 0 money, 100 stress, etc.)<br>
-  -Your final stats and final score will be shown on screen.<br>
+  - Your final stats and final score will be shown on screen.<br>

 # 6. **Sample Output**

----

 # 7. **Author & Acknowledgment**